Reeve Lindbergh: Personal life

 Reeve Lindbergh married her second husband, writer Nathaniel Wardwell Tripp (born 1944), on February 11, 1987, in Barnet, Vermont—the same day she divorced her first husband, Richard Brown.
-She and Tripp have a son named Ben.
+She and Tripp have a son.
 They also have two "gregarious and rambunctious dogs," Labrador Retrievers named Buster and Lola.

 The Elisabeth Morrow School in Englewood, New Jersey, was founded by her aunt in 1931.
 Nearby Dwight Morrow High School, founded in 1932, was named for her grandfather, a businessman who famously served as U.S. ambassador to Mexico under Calvin Coolidge (1927–30).

 Reeve's eldest brother, Charles Augustus Lindbergh Jr., the first of six children born to Charles and Anne Lindbergh, died in 1932 in a famous kidnapping — what many termed at the time "the crime of the century".
 Reeve's other Lindbergh siblings include aquanaut Jon Lindbergh (1932–2021), Land Morrow Lindbergh (born 1937), writer Anne Spencer Lindbergh (1940–1993), and conservationist Scott Lindbergh (born 1942), who raised rare monkeys in France.
 Reeve discovered later in life that her father had three other families in Germany and Switzerland.

 Reeve's brother Land Morrow Lindbergh has been considered a possible model for the central character in French writer-aviator Antoine de Saint-Exupery's The Little Prince.
 The author visited the Lindbergh home in 1939, hoping to convince his fellow pilot, Charles Lindbergh, to urge Americans to enter the war against Nazi Germany.
 Unsuccessful in his primary objective, de Saint-Exupery became captivated by "Charles's golden-haired boy," Land Lindbergh.
 As a 76-year-old Montana rancher in 2014, the possible basis for this classic story could not be reached for comment.

 Honors, awards, distinctions

-Lindbergh won the Redbook magazine award in 1987 for ‘'The Midnight Farm and in 1990 for ‘'Benjamin's Barn.
+Lindbergh won the Redbook magazine award in 1987 for "The Midnight Farm" and in 1990 for "Benjamin's Barn".
 She serves as a board member (1977–) and honorary chairman (2004–) of the Charles A. and Anne Morrow Lindbergh Foundation.
 She previously served as vice president (1986–1995) and president (1995–2004) of the foundation.
 Lindbergh served as Chair of the Vermont Arts Council Board of Trustees Awards Committee from 2015 until she stepped down as trustee in the summer of 2021.